User Modules

 System Modules

-The AyMINE framework module
+The AyMINE Framework Module

-System services
+System Management

-Input and derived requirements
+Input requirements and derived requirements

 Project input requirements are requirements that come from the external environment, typically from the customer, the project sponsor, or the team that conceived the project.
 They are generally called user requirements.